WDWS-FM: History

 Pendleton Broadcasting signed a LMA deal with owner Champaign Partners to operate Top 40/Rhythmic WUIL (107.9 JAMZ).
-The long-term deal started May 1, 2009 and carries an option to buy the station from Champaign Partners for $1.5 million.
+The long-term deal started May 1, 2009, and carries an option to buy the station from Champaign Partners for $1.5 million.

-In June 2010, WUIL was sold to the News-Gazette, which also owns WDWS and WHMS.
+In June 2010, WUIL was sold to The News-Gazette, which also owns WDWS and WHMS.
 The station relaunched as "U-Rock 107.9", playing various rock formats.
 The switch was made with station General Manager Mike Haile's introduction of "Ladies and Gentlemen...rock and roll."
 The station had a popular contest where it allowed listeners to submit and air their "Perfect Ten" rock songs.
 The station then played these selections on Thursdays.

-In March 2013, WUIL applied to change its call sign to WKIO, signaling a format change.